 WHAT TO BRING

 FAMILY / FRIENDS

 Since we only had 5 of our friends at our adventure wedding, we wanted a way to celebrate with others.
-So we invited our in town friends to celebrate with us that night at a "happy hour."
-We chose the cozy bar we had our first date at and our friends passed through to celebrate with us.
-I was simple and perfect.
-This is, by far, the best day of my life.
+So we invited our in-town friends to celebrate with us that evening at a "happy hour."
+We chose the cozy bar we had our first date at (Velvet Lounge in Bend, OR) and our friends passed through to celebrate with us.
+It was simple and perfect.
+It was also really easy for our friends to remember, 5/5 at 5 pm.
+This was, by far, the best day of my life.